How Cal track star, mom survived sex trafficking

 Khaled was what those in his world call a “Romeo,” a trafficker who uses romance to woo unsuspecting girls (as opposed to a “gorilla,” who employs brute force).
 But now that he had his hooks in, he threatened Rebecca nightly: If you don’t make your quota, you’re going to find your daughter alone on a corner.
 The way Rebecca saw it, she was trapped.
 She says Khaled provided her with cocaine.
 (She’d used a few times before, but now she had an enabler.)
 She got high as a coping mechanism and to mask her shame; the drug offered a numbing effect so she could prostitute. . . so she could make money. . . so she could keep her daughter.
 Khaled had control.
 Escape seemed impossible.

 In some ways Deshae’s childhood felt not so different from the norm.
 Mother and daughter would spend days at a local park and at the pool in their apartment complex.
-At night, while her mom prostituted, Deshae would often stay with Khaled’s brother or at a 24-hour day care—but even that was common in Vegas, where parents tend to work odd hours.
+At night, while her mom was physically forced into prostitution, Deshae would often stay with Khaled’s brother or at a 24-hour day care—but even that was common in Vegas, where parents tend to work odd hours.

 Eventually, though, Rebecca’s experience began to affect everyday life.
 “You’re going to come to my sing-songs, right?” four-year-old Deshae would ask her mom before a preschool recital.
 On the night before the after-school performance, Rebecca was on a cocaine binge, waking later to 20 frantic missed calls.

 After nearly two years in 2004, Khaled traded Rebecca to another Las Vegas trafficker (in exchange for clothes and jewelry, and maybe money—Rebecca says she isn’t sure).
-Mother and daughter joined three other women in a mini mansion owned by a man they called Daddy Kevin.
+Mother and daughter joined three other women in a mini mansion owned by a man named Kevin.
 The house was opulent, with dual marble staircases, a custom pool and travertine running from the beginning of the driveway to the outside of the house, leading up to and covering the first-floor windows.
-“We’re a travertine-type family,” Daddy Kevin (not his real name) would say.
+“We’re a travertine-type family,” Kevin (not his real name) would say.

 Deshae, who was five when they arrived, was enrolled in an expensive private school.
 She called the other women in the house her “aunties” and befriended a young boy who lived in the house.
 They were all close.

-But while Khaled had been more manipulative, Daddy Kevin was paranoid.
+But while Khaled had been more manipulative, Kevin was paranoid.
 Strictures were put in place.
-Daddy Kevin was obsessed with secrecy, paranoid of his operation being raided.
+Kevin was obsessed with secrecy, paranoid of his operation being raided.
 In a gaudy neighborhood, Deshae and Rebecca’s new prison easily fit in—save for one detail.
 Most residences had a glass oval insert in the front door.
-The front door at Daddy Kevin’s was solid.
+The front door at Kevin’s was solid.
+There was no way to see in.

 By the time Deshae reached kindergarten, looking back, it’s clear that something was amiss in the little girl’s life.
 A picture of her classroom that year shows Deshae alone, slumped on her desk, in a red sweatshirt, black shorts and with white sneakers—looking forlorn.
 At home, she knew she didn’t have a normal family.
 “Kevin did fatherly things with me,” she says.
 “But I never felt like I had a loving connection.
 I don’t remember feeling that I really love this guy.”
 And even if she had any friends, they were banned from visiting the house.

-As Deshae grew older, Daddy Kevin grew worried.
+As Deshae grew older, Kevin grew worried.
 The girl was mature enough to tell someone—a teacher, a coach, a classmate—what was going on at his home.
-She could tell them about the time a TV stand fell on her leg, and how she screamed for help but no one came—they were sleeping off the previous night’s partying.
+She could tell them about the time a TV stand fell on her leg, and how she screamed for help but no one came—they were sleeping in from being sold around until dawn.
 Or about the time she did a walking handstand and Kevin rewarded her with a $100 bill.
 Even she knew that was odd.
 Or the time her mom scooped her up, turned on the TV and told her to stay in her room until the punching stopped.

 Even as Deshae’s suspicions grew, though, she stayed quiet.
 “I remember my mom telling me good night, and she would be leaving when I would be going to bed,” Deshae recalls.
 “She would be dressed up really nice.
 I just assumed she worked at a fast-food restaurant.
 I didn’t know what else she could be doing.
 I just assumed.”

 The reality was far darker.
-Rebecca says Daddy Kevin started to beat her soon after she arrived.
+Rebecca says Kevin started to beat her soon after she arrived.
 He would grab her by the neck and scream, “B----, you don’t mess with me.
 I’m not one of those punk motherf------ you’re going to talk to anyway you want.”
 He would shove her head into the wall, throw a chair at her, punch her in the stomach, she says.

 Through it all, Deshae carried on.
 After all, some things were O.K.
 She played a flower in a school production of Alice in Wonderland.
 She patrolled the soccer field wearing pigtails, red nail polish and a smile.
 In fact, she was blazing fast, blowing by defenders.
 By the time she reached middle school she was excelling, too, at volleyball and basketball.
 Parents would gush to Rebecca.
 She has a gift, they said.
 She could run.